 An Unfortunate Reality

 “Once established, bed bugs are among the most difficult and expensive pests to control.”
 The National Pest Management Association notes that this pesky problem can cause major headaches for any landlord whether in a vacation rental that cycles through visitors each month or a multi-family unit like an apartment.
 It’s hard to pin down exactly where the bed bugs came from, and shaming your tenants with lots of questions is not ideal.
 The key is to work hand in hand to avoid devastating negative reviews for your property.
 For about $2 a night, which a cost manager can choose to roll into the rental fee, the landlord can take care of the problem using a Bed Bug Insurance policy without turning a large bill over to the tenants.
 If it’s so bad that a new mattress is needed then make sure you look at this guide for mattress sizes, you don’t want to spend more money on replacing a mattress that’s not the right size.
+Some people find that using the best canister vacuum might be able to help with the bed bug problem until the landlord could help you deal with them.

 A Landlord’s Responsibilities